h15200/notes/system-design.md

 ### Hashing

+Concept of an algorithm that takes input and returns an item in an alloted number of buckets.

 Hashing becomes VERY important if your system uses any kind of in-memory server side caching because your client needs to request to the SAME server every time to avoid cache misses.

 Anything that makes in data, and returns an integer that points to an index of a sample size.
 IP address, username, any data can be hashed.